Tuina - Treating Spinal Problems

 How long will it take ?

-To complete this CPD module learners should expect to undertake 14 hours of learning, typically over two days.
+To complete this CPD module learners should expect to undertake 14 hours of learning, over two days.

 Before you attend